 The power one person can give another is just amazing simply by touch, her hug totally allowed me to let go and know I was not going to die!

-I realised that sharing my feelings was not only good for me but that it gave relationships that I cared about a new dynamic for the first time my relationships had the ability to thrive and they did!
+I realized that sharing my feelings was not only good for me but that it gave relationships that I cared about a new dynamic for the first time my relationships had the ability to thrive and they did!

 I had never trusted anyone enough to put my feelings out there and know that even that it felt uncomfortable I knew it would be ok.
 However I took this first step and began to heal my emotional inner self, I knew I had to listen to myself and give myself the love and happiness I needed.

 The second step was learning to trust myself and believe that I was able to become the person I always knew I could be.
 Someone I truly liked and admired, someone I would like to know and have in my own life.